 At the end of the 2002/03 season the club said goodbye to its home at Feethams and moved into the new ground at Neasham Road.
 In the last game at Feethams Darlington played out a 2-2 draw with Leyton Orient on an emotional day, which also saw many former Darlington players return to the club as guests, one of them from as far away as California.
 The opening match at Darlington’s new home saw a huge crowd of 11,600 people attend but Kidderminster Harriers won 2-0.

 However, crowds slowly dwindled, and within months the club was placed into administration.
 On the pitch Darlington were struggling as well and facing relegation.
-However David Hodgson, who had enjoyed two previous spells as boss, returned as manager and helped guide the club away from the drop zone, and in the spring of 2004, the club was rescued but the problems continued under several new owners.
+However David Hodgson, who had enjoyed two previous spells as boss, returned as manager and helped guide the club away from the drop zone, and in the spring of 2004, the club was rescued but the problems continued under subsequent owners.

-The club reached the play off semi finals in 2008 but lost to Rochdale, and the following year, even though the club was in the promotion positions at the time, chairman George Houghton put the club into administration for the second time.
+The club reached the League Two play off semi finals in 2008 but lost to Rochdale, and the following year, even though the club was in the promotion positions at the time, chairman George Houghton put the club into administration for the second time.
 Consequently, the club had points deducted, promotion was missed, and almost all of the players and management team left.

 Unfortunately the win was not a springboard for success, and by the turn of 2012, the club was back into administration for the third time.
 After overcoming several difficult hurdles and negotiating for many hours, a supporters group took control of the club with the aim of making it stable once again, but the FA controversially ruled, despite an appeal, that Quakers should be demoted from the Conference back to the Northern League – -an unprecedented drop of four divisions.